ondat/metrics-exporter/README.md

 PVC metrics exporter designed to run alongside an Ondat instance.

-It knows where and how to extract the relevant information about the Ondat volumes and makes it available as a Prometheus endpoint.
+It knows how to extract the relevant information about Ondat volumes and makes it available as a Prometheus scraping endpoint.

 Disks not owned by Ondat are ignored.

 <p align="center">
     <img src="https://user-images.githubusercontent.com/26963810/158974781-f06883cc-0bdc-4c90-b24b-22da61b1cab7.png"